cloudera/hue/docs/user-guide/user-guide.md

 ### Uploading Zip Archives

-You can upload zip archives to the HDFS.
-The archive is uploaded and extracted to a directory named archivename.
+You can extract zip archives to the HDFS.
+The archive is extracted to a directory named archivename.

 1. In the **File Browser** window, browse to the directory where you